Ursula K. Le Guin

-Ursula K. Le Guin is a founding member of Book View Café.
+Ursula K. Le Guin was a founding member of Book View Café.
+We will miss her terribly.

 Music and Poetry of the Kesh